Being a good neighbour

 - How loud the noise is.
 If it can be clearly heard outside of your property or through an adjoining wall, then it is probably too loud and may become a nuisance.

 - The time of day or night.
-If the noise is occurring during the middle of the night then it is more likely to cause a disturbance than if the same noise was occurring during the day.
+If the noise is occurring during the middle of the night then it is more likely to cause a disturbance.

 - The duration and frequency.
 If the noise is happening on a regular basis it will be more likely to cause disturbance.